 We don't allow actions that facilitate or promote illegal activities, including the use or sale of alcohol or tobacco by minors.
 You are solely responsible for determining the legality of your action in its targeted locale.
 Actions determined to be unlawful in locations where they are published will be removed.

 We don't allow apps that:

-- Provide health information without also providing a disclaimer in the Directory listing that adequately discloses to the user, in a manner reasonable to the user experience, that such information is not a substitute for advice from a medical professional.
+- Provide health information, without a disclaimer that adequately discloses to the user that it is not a substitute for advice from a medical professional.

 If your Action contains content that may be inappropriate for a general audience, discusses mature themes, or frequently has profanity, it must include a warning at the beginning of the user’s first conversation with the action and in the Directory description.

 Intellectual Property, Deception, and Spam